mustafaakca/ProductionPlanning/README.md

 # ProductionPlanning
-This is a report for planning daily operations with constraints.
+This is a report for planning daily operations with certain constraints.